Terrorist hideout busted near LoC in J-K's Poonch, huge cache of arms seized | Law-Order

 - India

-Security forces busted a terrorist hideout in a village near the Line of Control (LoC) in Jammu and Kashmir's Poonch district and seized a large quantity of arms and ammunition, officials said on Monday.
+Security forces busted a terrorist hideout in a village near the Line of Control (LoC) in Jammu and Kashmir's Poonch district and seized a large quantity of arms and ammunition, a defence spokesman said on Monday.

-The hideout was unearthed during a joint search operation by the army and police in Noorkote village, the officials said.
+He said the timely recovery of the arms consignment by the alert security forces foiled the ''enemy's nefarious designs'' of disturbing the peace process in the Union Territory.
+The hideout was unearthed during a joint search operation by the army and police in Noorkote village of Haveli Tehsil, the spokesman said.

-However, no one was arrested during the operation which was carried out late Sunday evening based on a specific information, the officials said.
+Without naming Pakistan, the spokesman said ''once again the enemy's nefarious designs of disturbing the peace process in Jammu and Kashmir has been foiled by the alert security forces.''
+Officials said no one was arrested during the operation which was carried out late Sunday evening based on a specific information.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)